kjaymiller/kjaymiller.com/content/pages/coffee-wishlist.md

 slug: coffee
 ---

-## I LOVE COFFEE!

 I'm always on the hunt for new cofee to sip on.

 This will be a landing page for coffee's that I've tried and things.
 There may be a coffee exclusive blog eventually but this is what's there for now.